pavly-gerges/pavly-gerges/resume/index.md

 Contributing to jMonkeyEngine, an open-source code-first approach complete 3D game engine suite written primarily in Java with GLSL Java bindings based on the OpenGL pipelines and modular API design, **for 4 years**.

 ### [Contributions](https://github.com/jMonkeyEngine/jmonkeyengine/commits?author=pavly-gerges) during this period:
-- **JmeSurfaceView**: Proposed and introduced [JmeSurfaceView](https://github.com/jMonkeyEngine/jmonkeyengine/tree/master/jme3-android/src/main/java/com/jme3/view/surfaceview), a GL Surface View handler component for embedding jMonkeyEngine Game Contexts into Android Layout Designs, and it's proven comptency over time in this pilot project [Game-HCI](https://github.com/Electrostat-Lab/Game-HCI), which houses reusable I/O Game GUI components leveraging the power of the MVC architectural patterns together with userinput lifecycle linkage through command-state and strategy patterns (i.e., controller interfaces).
+- **[JmeSurfaceView](https://github.com/jMonkeyEngine/jmonkeyengine/tree/master/jme3-android/src/main/java/com/jme3/view/surfaceview)**: Proposed and introduced a GL Surface View handler component for embedding jMonkeyEngine Game Contexts into Android Layout Designs.
+Making it easier to introduce jMonkeyEngine renderers in Android user applications efficiently together with interoperability with the Android Framework.
+It has proven comptency in this pilot project [Game-HCI](https://github.com/Electrostat-Lab/Game-HCI), which houses reusable I/O Game GUI components leveraging the power of the MVC architectural patterns together with userinput lifecycle linkage through command-state and strategy patterns (i.e., controller interfaces).
+  #### Features:
+  * Binding of the Android choregrapher lifecycle to jMonkeyEngine lifecycle (Game Application Lifecycle Pattern).
+  * Splash Screen utility using CPU timeslices.
+  * Internal utilities for Android Activity services (e.g., screen manipulation).
+  * Utilities for static game states and game resources caching for activity life cycles.
+  * Verbose advanced error dialog for exception handling and reporting bugs.
+  * Prompt memory handlers bound to the activity life cycle and the static game states utilities.

-- **ContrastAdjustmentFilter**: I worked on another shiny feature, a [ContrastAdjustmentFilter](https://github.com/jMonkeyEngine/jmonkeyengine/pull/1665); that is essentially a postprocessor filter GLSL API that controls the 3D-color-gamut contrast using a power law, and was introduced in [jMonkeyEngine v3.5.0-beta4](https://github.com/jMonkeyEngine/jmonkeyengine/releases/tag/v3.5.0-beta4).
+- **[ContrastAdjustmentFilter](https://github.com/jMonkeyEngine/jmonkeyengine/pull/1665)**: A postprocessor filter GLSL API that controls the 3D-color-gamut contrast of a frame buffer based on a bounded power law applied on the RGBA color vectors, making it easier to adjust scene colors contrast out-of-the-box (e.g., in day-night transition scenes).
+It was introduced in [jMonkeyEngine v3.5.0-beta4](https://github.com/jMonkeyEngine/jmonkeyengine/releases/tag/v3.5.0-beta4).
+  #### Features:
+  * 3D-color-gamut normalization to an input range.
+  * Sanity guards against negative floating points.
+  * Scalable inverse power law on the 3D-color gamut.

+- **[Android Audio Bug Fix](https://github.com/jMonkeyEngine/jmonkeyengine/pull/1956)**: Resolved issues related to file resources release and ownership in the Android vorbis audio decoder library.
+The issue was preventing Android users from playing OGG files on Android systems due to the [Android file descriptor sanitizer](https://android.googlesource.com/platform/bionic/+/master/docs/fdsan.md) which protects the Unix file systems against anti-patterns.
+  #### Issues resolved:
+  * An anti-pattern introducing a double file closure.
+  * Potential memory leaks at the File descriptor wrapper utilized by the vorbis decoder library.
+  * Added Java documentation describing the correct pattern for the vorbis decoder.

 - **Writing JavaDoc for an Old Animation System (MonkeyAnim)**: I've taken the initiative in writing JavaDocs for a 7-year-old undocumented and vague animation system (MonkeyAnim), and succeeded with the team guidance to [deliver some of it](https://github.com/jMonkeyEngine/jmonkeyengine/pulls?q=is%3Apr+com.jme3.anim+is%3Aclosed+author%3Apavly-gerges) on the currently working release [jMonkeyEngine v3.7.0](https://github.com/jMonkeyEngine/jmonkeyengine/releases/tag/v3.7.0-alpha1).

-- **Issues support and Community Management participations**: Other things that I had worked on in jMonkeyEngine are issues related to the Android [jme3-android](https://github.com/jMonkeyEngine/jmonkeyengine/commits/master/jme3-android?author=pavly-gerges) and the core modules [jme3-core](https://github.com/jMonkeyEngine/jmonkeyengine/commits/master/jme3-core?author=pavly-gerges).
+- **Issues support and Community Management participations**: Issues related to the Android [jme3-android](https://github.com/jMonkeyEngine/jmonkeyengine/commits/master/jme3-android?author=pavly-gerges), and the core modules [jme3-core](https://github.com/jMonkeyEngine/jmonkeyengine/commits/master/jme3-core?author=pavly-gerges).

-- **Beginnings of the Serial4j framework**: I designed [Serial4j](https://github.com/Electrostat-Lab/Serial4j) back in 2021, a Java Terminal I/O framework for serial interfaces (e.g., Serial USB and RS232) based on the Data-Flow and the Data-centered architectural designs, in which I've blended a lot of my skills, including but not limited to, developing APIs using C/C++, building dynamic native libraries, using Gradle and CMake to build JNI applications, testing memory leaks, designing and implementing modal logic algorithms and byte-flow patterns, hardware/software co-design, plus introducing [a vision for distributed simulation systems](https://www.youtube.com/watch?v=4GFGsH4eyJs&t=235s).
+- **Beginnings of the Serial4j framework**: Designed [Serial4j](https://github.com/Electrostat-Lab/Serial4j) back in 2021, a Java Terminal I/O framework for serial interfaces (e.g., Serial USB and RS232) based on the Data-Flow and the Data-centered architectural designs, in which I've blended a lot of my skills, including but not limited to, developing APIs using C/C++, building dynamic native libraries, using Gradle and CMake to build JNI applications, testing memory leaks, designing and implementing modal logic algorithms and byte-flow patterns, hardware/software co-design, plus introducing [a vision for distributed simulation systems](https://www.youtube.com/watch?v=4GFGsH4eyJs&t=235s).

 ----------------------------------------------------------------------------------------